-Judge Ketanji Brown Jackson did what she needed to do this week.
-After sitting through hours of attacks on her character and legal judgment, Jackson is poised to be confirmed as the next associate justice of the Supreme Court.
-If so, she will become the first Black woman and the third Black justice to join those ranks.
+Judge Ketanji Brown Jackson did what she needed to do during her Senate confirmation.
+After sitting through hours of attacks on her character and legal judgment, Jackson was poised to be confirmed as the next associate justice of the Supreme Court.
+Now, as the court’s new term begins, she has become the first Black woman and the third Black justice to join those ranks.

-It will also be the first time in American history that two Black justices serve at the same time.
+It is the first time in American history that two Black justices have served at the same time.
 Clarence Thomas was sworn in more than 30 years ago following the retirement of Thurgood Marshall, the high court’s first Black appointee.
 Marshall had made a name for himself as the NAACP lawyer who successfully argued against segregation in Brown v.
 Board of Education.
 Thomas, his replacement, was the former head of the Equal Employment Opportunity Commission who opposed affirmative action, believing it to be nothing more than racial quotas, and has only swung further right since then.

 It will also be the first time in American history that two Black justices serve at the same time.